Norwich’s Favourite Renaissance Books

 3. A Table from the Beginning of the World (1593) – John More (d.1592).

 This little book by the so-called ‘Apostle of Norwich’ — John More, a Puritan clergyman — charted important historical and biblical events from the Creation onwards, arranged in a chronological table.
 Although it was published in 1593, the book’s pages continue into the 1630s: the book presents itself as essentially unfinished, offering its readers the chance to insert important events of their own lifetime into the narrative of the whole history of the world.
 The NHC holds three copies of this text, each of which has been annotated by different early readers.
 All of these copies were originally part of the Colman Collection.
+To turn the pages of this book for yourself as part of our interactive digital resource, Discover Historic Books, click here!

 4. The History of the World (1677 edition) – Sir Walter Raleigh (1554-1618).